robertmeta/linkbot/README.md

 # TODO
 - Fix threading bugs (lots of races)
+- Add built in ducking (when bot hears audio lowers volume)
 - Extract actual information from songs in list and for playing
 - Ability to save playlist and reuse later